gxjansen/spryker-for-developers/README.md

 * PHPMD
 * PHPStan
 * Psalm
+* Vagrant

 Also see the [Spryker page on StackShare.io](https://stackshare.io/spryker/spryker-os)

+If you want to dive a bit deeper into the technology, check out the [Architecture Guide](https://docs.spryker.com/docs/scos/dev/architecture/architecture.html) or enroll in the free [Spryker Architecture Overview course](https://academy.spryker.com/learn/course/external/view/elearning/312/spryker-architecture-overview).

 ## Some of our Github code stats
 ![GitHub Org's stars](https://img.shields.io/github/stars/spryker?style=social)